England-Cumbria Flag

 Still, it's the original steelwork, they say, although the pontoons were strengthened in 1915 to handle the heavier munitions supplied from Carlise during World War I's great shell shortage, they also say.

-[2] As well as a regular passenger service on a Class 153 Super Sprinter although it could be a 156.
+There's a regular passenger service on the Settle-Carlisle line, as well, on a Class 153 Super Sprinter although it could be a 156?

 Follow the fancy-looking dwellings west and, when the parking runs out, take the path to the headland on Morecambe Bay then loop back through the woods.